 You must work under supervision for more than 12 months before you can apply for an Electrician’s licence.

 During this time, applicants must have completed the LEA Theory and Practical assessments at a centre approved by ESV to carry out the assessments.

-- OTSR Certificate
+- OTSR Certificate (provided to a successful OSAP applicant)